 Depending on the nature of the problem, the doctor will offer telephone advice, arrange for you to be seen by a G.P. at the out of hours medical centre (based at the new emergency care centre at the Queen Elizabeth Hospital) or, where appropriate, arrange for you to be visited at home.

 Walk-in Centres: There are walk-in centres based at Blaydon, the Queen Elizabeth Hospital and Westgate Road in Newcastle.
 The nearest walk-in centre to the practice (on Shibdon Road in Blaydon) is open every day from 8 a.m. until 8 p.m. and offers advice on minor illness and minor injuries.
 If you have a long-term problem it is usually better to wait to be seen by your G.P.
 No appointment is necessary although there may be a wait to be seen, depending on how busy the centre is.

 Emergency Department: In the event of an emergency or if you cannot be seen elsewhere, the nearest Emergency Departments are located at the Queen Elizabeth and Newcastle RVI Hospitals

 Who is it Best to See?

 Some problems are best dealt with by doctors, others are more appropriate for nurses to see.

 See the practice nurse (Alison) for:

-Dressings, vaccinations and travel advice, smoking cessation and diabetic checks.
+Dressings, vaccinations and travel advice, smears, and diabetic checks.

 See the HCA – healthcare assistant (Julie) for: